|Nutrition Facts (per serving)|

 |Total Sugars 9g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cornbread pudding is the best of both worlds when you’re torn between serving corn pudding or spoon bread, both favorite Southern side dishes.
 Corn pudding is a dense, eggy, corn-laden casserole, in contrast to its light, ethereal cousin spoon bread, a souffle-like side with kernels of corn suspended between a mostly cornmeal filling.

-This cornbread pudding combines the best of both recipes into a hearty but not too heavy casserole, more moist than your average cornbread but not custardy like a pudding, making it worthy of holiday celebrations but humble and easy enough for weeknight dinners alike.
-Traditionally, cornbread pudding is made using boxed cornbread mix.
-With minimal effort, we’ve created a truly homemade recipe, using cornmeal, flour and baking powder.
+This cornbread pudding combines the best of both recipes into a hearty but not too heavy casserole, moister than your average cornbread, but not custardy like a pudding, making it worthy of holiday celebrations, but humble and easy enough for weeknight dinners alike.

 Gather the ingredients.
 Preheat the oven to 400 F with a rack in center.

 Generously grease the sides and bottom of a 1 1/2-quart casserole dish with butter or cooking spray.